 Christmas Bay, Galveston Kayak Paddle

-Christmas Bay is a large open bay south of Houston and southwest of the Galveston Island area.
+Christmas Bay is a large enclosed area south of Houston and southwest of the Galveston Island area.
 There is a Texas Parks and Wildlife Division paddling trail here (available on the TPWD website), but the route above is a bit different.
 The launch here is at a ‘Kayak Launch’ off the 257 Bluewater Highway.
 The route goes northeast, through Churchill Bayou, tracks west, and finally follows the shore back down towards the launch.
 I took a short detour to watch a boat or two grinding along the Intracoastal Waterway as well.
-In some spots the bay is actually quite shallow, contrary to my expectation, and people may be standing and fishing way out in what looks like deep water.
-The general experience of bay kayaking like this is, for me, a bit different, and it took a bit getting used to how the wind and waves and water feel here.
+In some spots the bay is actually quite shallow, and people can be standing and fishing way out in what looks like deep water.
+The experience of gulf coast kayaking took a bit getting used to, that is, how the wind and waves and water feel.
 After the trip I still had a pretty strong ‘on the water’ motion feeling.
 At some spots there were shallow shell reefs that can scratch a boat pretty good.
 When I stopped for a shore break coming back down the west side of the bay on the return leg the mosquitoes were as bad as I have ever experienced.
-Overall this is a great place; the smell and feel of the ocean is so alive.
+But overall this is a great place; the smell and feel of the ocean is terrific.

 Above: This makes it look like I’m way out in the ocean with no land in sight.
 Which is not true.